-Section 146 of GOWA 2006 provides that Welsh public records are governed by the Public Records Act until such time that the Secretary of State for Culture, Media and Sport makes an Order under section 147 imposing or conferring functions in respect of them (for example, a duty to preserve them) on either the Welsh Ministers, or a member of staff of the Welsh Government.
+Section 146 of GOWA 2006 provides that Welsh public records are governed by the Public Records Act until such time that the Secretary of State for Digital, Culture, Media and Sport makes an Order under section 147 imposing or conferring functions in respect of them (for example, a duty to preserve them) on either the Welsh Ministers, or a member of staff of the Welsh Government.
 In the event that such an order were made, this would, in effect, provide the authority to create a Welsh National Public Record Office.

 Welsh public records include the records of the Welsh government (Welsh Office from 1964 until 1999; of the National Assembly for Wales from May 1999 to June 2007; of the Welsh Assembly Government from June 2007 to May 2011) and a number of sponsored bodies affiliated to it.
-The records of the National Assembly for Wales and the Welsh Assembly Commission are not Welsh public records under this legislation and the Assembly and Assembly Commission records are responsible for their own records.
+The records of the Senedd and the Senedd Commission are not Welsh public records under this legislation and the Senedd and Senedd Commission are responsible for their own records.

 The records of the Senedd, Senedd Commission, Welsh Government and affiliated bodies are subject to the Freedom of Information Act 2000.